jamiecollinson/jamiecollinson.com/content/post/faster-command-line-tools-in-golang.md

 +++
 date = "2017-05-31T20:15:50+01:00"
 title = "Faster Command Line Tools in Golang?"
 +++

-Having read the post [faster command line tools in nim](https://nim-lang.org/blog/2017/05/25/faster-command-line-tools-in-nim.html) by Euan Torano{{% sidenote %}}Itself a inspired by [faster command line tools in D](http://dlang.org/blog/2017/05/24/faster-command-line-tools-in-d/) by Jon Degenhardt{{% /sidenote %}}, I was interested to see how Go would compare.
+Having read the post [faster command line tools in nim](https://nim-lang.org/blog/2017/05/25/faster-command-line-tools-in-nim.html) by Euan Torano{{% sidenote %}}Itself a inspired by [faster command line tools in D](http://dlang.org/blog/2017/05/24/faster-command-line-tools-in-d/) by Jon Degenhardt{{% /sidenote %}}, I wanted to see how Go would compare.
 I am by no means a golang expert, but have used it in production on a couple of reasonable sized projects, and have recently been enjoying it as a language for creating small terminal applications.

-Lest I be accused of burying the lede, replicating the functionality in go was very pleasant but I'd hoped for better performance.
+Lest I appear to bury the lede, replicating the functionality in go was pleasant but I'd hoped for better performance.

-The task being considered is to take a csv file, a column number to sum by and another to sum, and to return the label and total of the largest value.
+The task is to take a csv file, a column number to sum by and another to sum, and to return the label and total of the largest value.
 The following is the original description, with a [40Mb ngram file from Google Books](https://storage.googleapis.com/books/ngrams/books/googlebooks-eng-all-1gram-20120701-0.gz) serving as a test.

 > It’s a common programming task: Take a data file with fields separated by a delimiter (comma, tab, etc), and run a mathematical calculation involving several of the fields.
 Often these programs are one-time use scripts, other times they have longer shelf life.
 Speed is of course appreciated when the program is used more than a few times on large files.